spanska/google-home-notifier-python/README.md

 # A notification server that sends notifications to Google Home

-This is a webservice that has four endpoints:
+This is a webservice that has six endpoints:

 - /play/ - plays an mp3 on the google home that is in the static folder
 - /say - uses googles unofficial google translate TTS service to say a notification
 - /youtube/play uses youtube to play songs
 - /facebook/messenger/say use facebook messenger to send message
+- /android/sms/send send a sms via ifttt
 - /google/home/adapter adapt a simple argument api to a multiple arguments one

 # use